FAQs for Faculty

 Any activities or deadlines scheduled to occur within the time when campus is closed should be adjusted to after the campus reopens.

-No. Any make up time will take place during the scheduled class time or through out-of-class activities.
+No. Any make-up time will take place during the scheduled class time or through out-of-class activities.
 Faculty should not schedule additional class meetings where all students are expected to attend—in-person or online—outside of normal class hours.

 When campus closures are predicted, faculty may communicate with students to provide expectations for upcoming course activities in the case of campus closing.
 No communication is expected between faculty and students once the campus closes, since communication may not be possible for every class member.